bijithpn/flutter-sand-sim/README.md

 - Improve the simulation speed, especially for larger grids.
 - Refine particle movement for smoother transitions.
 - Enhance visual effects with shading and more granular physics.

-  The simulation runs on an `AnimationController`, which triggers updates to the grid at regular intervals, creating a real-time animation effect.